Who Am I? [Part 1]

 There had emerged in the Greek world a regular practice by men of thanking the gods for allowing them to be born as human beings not beasts, Greeks, not barbarians, citizens, not slaves, and men, not women.
 By the middle of the 2nd century A.D., a rabbi had incorporated a similar pattern of benediction into morning prayers.
 “Blessed art thou, O Lord our God, King of the Universe who has not made me a foreigner, a slave, or a woman.”

-And in the face of that, Paul says, “There is neither Jew nor Greek, there is neither slave nor free, there is no male and female….”
+And in the context of such racism and patriarchal prejudice, Paul proclaims, “There is neither Jew nor Greek, there is neither slave nor free, there is no male and female….”

 There’s something so radical that has taken place through the cross of Jesus Christ that it has erased any of the standards or means of outward expression or conformity of the flesh to anything that identifies who you are.
 Instead, a revolutionary exchange has taken place wherein you have become blessed while Jesus took the curse.